shrestabs/ucsc-incominggrad/README.md

 COURSES
 ------
 - Choosing courses How to?
 > Know your funding.
 Know your goal for master’s.
 Know your degree requirement (<https://www.soe.ucsc.edu/departments/computer-science-and-engineering/graduate/degree-requirements-cmps>) Know when and where you want to intern.
+Plan your time accordingly.
+You are the best judge.
 - How many quarters does it take to finish MS?
 > Practically at least 3.
 At most 6.
 Average is 4.
 (Sept Joining Year (to) December Joining Year+1)
 - How many courses per quarter?
 > 2 is the usual number of 5 credit courses.
 3 is pushing it.
 4 is impossible.
-Alternatively 3 + TA is impossible.
+Alternatively 3 + TAing is impossible.
 The first quarter is an exception.
-3 is manageable including CMPS200 as one.
+3 courses is manageable including CMPS200 as one.
 - When to choose courses?
-> You will get a mail from the grad advisor.
-(Alicia Haley).
+> You will get a mail from the grad advisor (Alicia Haley).
 Typically 45 days before beginning of quarter.
 - When to take CMPS200/CMPE200?
 > Should be taken in the 1st quarter.
 See requirements.
 - Can CMPE202 Requirement be waived by CS grads?
 > Yes.
 With an oral test with one of the CMPE202 Profs.
+If you failed the test, you need to take the course with Letter grade to get done with the requirement.

 GRADES
 ------
 - How important is GPA at UCSC?
-> Until your GPA is > 3.5/4 and you don’t get below B- on 2 courses you are good if you will join the industry.
-If you will pursue a Ph.D the good GPA is necessary.
-Also, below B- on 2 courses will put you on academic probation.
+> Until your GPA is > 3.5/4 and you don’t get below B- on 2 courses you are good if your plan is to join the industry.
+If you intend to pursue a Ph.D a good GPA is necessary.
+Also, scoring B- on 2 courses will put you on academic probation.
 Poor Academic Standing for international students can have you deported.

 - To take THESIS or PROJECT?
 > You have until the last quarter to decide.
 You can walk away with any of these choices by enrolling in the courses CMPS(E)296/299 in the graduating quarter.